jakobdylanc/llmcord.py/README.md

 ## Notes
 - If you're having issues, try my suggestions [here](https://github.com/jakobdylanc/llmcord.py/issues/19)

-- Only models from OpenAI are "user identity aware" because only OpenAI API supports the message "name" property.
-Hopefully others support this in the future.
+- Only models from OpenAI API and xAI API are "user identity aware" because only they support the "name" parameter in the message object.
+Hopefully more providers support this in the future.

 - PRs are welcome :)